Our Mission: To drive up employment for people with disabilities, including Veterans.

 Employment Incentives Web Portal

 Employment Incentives Web Portal serves as a uniquely useful portal for businesses that hire or retain employees with disabilities.
-It collects in one business friendly location practical information about Federal and State (currently covering 25 states) hiring incentives and programs aimed at employing people with disabilities.
+It collects in one business friendly location practical information about Federal and State (currently covering 33 states in the District of Columbia) hiring incentives and programs aimed at employing people with disabilities.
 In the past 12 months, this site has had over 1.2 million visitors.
 Since its inception, the businesses that have used our Employment Incentives web portal have reported that they secured over $7,100 in various Federal and State tax credits, deductions, and training offsets that they would have not otherwise known about.

 Your tax-deductible gift can help us continue our work, for example: $2500 will allow us to add and maintain information for another state.